 With the constant redness, the swelling and the definite itchiness it was a nightmare to step out because how would you try and pretend to be comfortable in public when your entire clit was on fire.

-How you get a yeast infection:
+How do you even get a yeast infection?

 Not a sexually transmitted infection, candidiasis however occurs more when one is more frequently sexually active.
 Not to fear though, it is just very uncomfortable and treatable.